Rtoony/survey-data-system/replit.md

 ## Migration Documentation

-Four comprehensive migration guides have been created to facilitate porting features from this Flask prototype to the main ACAD-GIS FastAPI application:
+Five comprehensive migration guides have been created to facilitate porting features from this Flask prototype to the main ACAD-GIS FastAPI application:

 ### MIGRATION_PROJECTS_MANAGER.md
 Complete documentation for migrating the Projects Manager feature including: